arei/npmbox/README.md

     npmbox npmbox

 3).
-Copy the resulting `npmbox.npmbox` file to you offline system in whatever manner allowed to you,  This could involve coping to movable media and transfering that way, however you would do it.
+Copy the resulting `npmbox.npmbox` file to you offline system in whatever manner allowed to you,  This could involve coping to movable media and transferring that way, however you would do it.

 **On the system you want to install npmbox to, do the following:**